BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/README.md

    * RightUpperArmExtend
    * RightForearmExtend

- * For the folowing peramaters in VtubeStudio the Smoothing Value will need to be set to Zero:-
+ * For the following parameters in VTubeStudio the Smoothing Value will need to be set to Zero:-
    * HandRightAngleX
    * HandLeftAngleX
    * RightForearmRotation
    * LeftForearmRotation

-   This is necessary as VTubeStudio smoothes between a linear range e.g. 0 to 360 instead of a looping range which results in the peramaters values quicky jumping back on itself and consequently a jerky motion, recommend adding smoothing code to any extenal plugins for these peramaters.
+   This is necessary as VTubeStudio smoothes between a linear range e.g. 0 to 360 instead of a looping range which results in the parameters values quickly jumping back on itself and a consequent jerky motion, recommend adding smoothing code to any external VTubeStudio plugin for these parameters.

 **Notes**
 ------

-* This model has only 30 Paramaters and should be able to be opened with Live2D Cubism Editor Free Version
+* This model has only 30 parameters and should be able to be opened with Live2D Cubism Editor Free Version
-* This model is rigged with arms and hands movement only, it does not have any other movment or facial expresion rigging
+* This model is rigged with arms and hands movement only, it does not have any other movement or facial expression rigging
 * Hands are only rigged with the Hand AngleX and Hand AngleZ movement.
 There is no Hand AngleY movement (plan to add this to future version once I can  find/figure out how)

-* The hand rigging is very skuffed and was very much a learning experiance.
+* The hand rigging is very scuffed and was very much a learning experiance.
 The methods used are probably not best practice.
 * Future version plan to improve and rework the hand rigging for greater range of movement and finger positioning

 **Parameter Reference Images**
 ------
-Please use these images for reference of the motions and relevent paramter valeus
+Please use these images for reference of the motions and relevant parameter values

 <img src="https://github.com/BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/blob/main/Reference_Images/Live2D_Upper_Arm_Rotation.png" width="40%" height="40%">